Musicals101.com

 b.
 Oct.
 20, 1895 (New York City) - d.
 Aug.
 24, 1985 (Washington DC)

-After providing lyrics and skits to revues, Ryskind unleashed his gift for zany comedy co-authoring (with George S. Kaufman) the libretto for the Marx Brothers vehicle Animal Crackers (1928).
-When the Marx quartet went to Hollywood, Ryskind came along to adapt their stage hits for the screen, as well as pen a series of original films that included My Man Godfrey (1936) and Stage Door (1936).
+After providing lyrics and skits to revues, Ryskind unleashed his gift for zany comedy by co-authoring (with George S. Kaufman) the libretto for the Marx Brothers vehicle Animal Crackers (1928).
+When the Marx quartet went to Hollywood, Ryskind came along to adapt their stage hits for the screen, as well as pen a series of screenplays, including My Man Godfrey (1936) and Stage Door (1936).

-Ryskind re-teamed with Kaufman for the biting political satire Strike Up the Band (1930), which had a score by George and Ira Gershwin.
-The same authors re-teamed for the Pulitzer-Prize winning hit Of Thee I Sing (1931), and its short-lived sequel Let 'Em Eat Cake (1933).
+Ryskind re-teamed with Kaufman to create the Broadway libretto for the biting political satire Strike Up the Band (1930), which had a score by George and Ira Gershwin.
+Ryskind & Kaufman re-teamed with the Gershwins to write the Pulitzer-Prize winning hit Of Thee I Sing (1931), and its short-lived sequel Let 'Em Eat Cake (1933).
 Ryskind had somewhat gentler fun with corrupt politicians in Louisiana Purchase (1940).
-After directing the ill-fated The Lady Comes Across (1942), he worked for several years in Hollywood until he was blacklisted for his leftist views.
-Ryskind eventually veered to the political right, serving as the first editor of The National Review.
+After directing the ill-fated The Lady Comes Across (1942), he worked for several years in Hollywood until he was blacklisted for supposedly leftist political views.
+Ryskind eventually veered to the right, serving as the first editor of The National Review.

 Saidy, Fred